-by \autoref{lem:unique1}~\ref{item:4} and $w = 0$ in \autoref{step:15} is a valid choice.
-For $m>1$, we find $w_{0}$ from \eqref{eq:9}, \eqref{eq:9w}, and \eqref{eq:5} as
+by \autoref{lem:unique1}~\ref{item:4} and $w = f_{0} / f_{1} = 0$ in \autoref{step:16} is a valid choice.
+For $m>1$, we find $w_{0}$ from \eqref{eq:9w} and \eqref{eq:5} as

-A polynomial $f$ of the assumed form passes the final test in step \ref{step:18}, while an $f$ of a different form will fail here at the latest.
+A polynomial $f$ of the assumed form passes the final test in step \ref{step:18}, while an $f$ not of this form will fail here at the latest.
 The size $k$ of the set $T = \{t \in \ff \colon t^{r+1} -\varepsilon ut + u = 0\}$ is computed in step \ref{step:19} and $f$ is a $k$-collision according to \autoref{thm:nonadd}.

 In the following cost estimate for $\ff = \Fq$, we ignore the (cheap) operations on integers.
 The calculation of the right-hand side in step~\ref{step:18} takes $O(\MM(n) \log n)$ field operations, and the test another $n$ operations.
 In step~\ref{step:19}, we compute $k$ as $\deg_{y} (\gcd ( y^{q} - y, y^{r+1} - \varepsilon u y + u))$ with $O(\MM(r)(\log q + \log r))$ field operations.
 The cost of all other steps is dominated by these bounds. \end{proof}